 The floor press is a good candidate for training lock-out strength because the elbows are restricted on going beyond 90-degree flexion.

-As such, the entire movement is focused on the top-half to the top-third range of motion, which is the exact portion of the lift that needs to be prioritized if you struggle to lock your elbows at the top of the lift.
+As such, the entire movement is focused on the top half to the top-third range of motion, which is the exact portion of the lift that needs to be prioritized if you struggle to lock your elbows at the top of the lift.

 Don’t continue to train your areas of strength, you’ll get stronger by training your areas of weakness.

-The floor press was rated as one of my top bench press progressions to take your lift from a beginner to advanced level.
+The floor press was rated as one of my top bench press progressions to take your lift from a beginner to an advanced level.

-3. Removes The Arch & Leg Drive From The Movement
+3. Removes the Arch & Leg Drive From the Movement

 The floor press removes the bench press arch and leg drive from the movement altogether.